Alabama Court Records

 How Does One End Up In An Alabama State Traffic Court?

-You end up in an Alabama state traffic court by responding to a citation (ticket) received from a law enforcement officer for violating the traffic codes or laws.
+You end up in an Alabama state traffic court by responding to a citation (ticket) from a law enforcement officer for violating the traffic codes or laws.
 The citation would usually contain:

 - The name and address of the traffic violator.